I will try my best to let you understand what a student loan is, the two major types of student loans, the advantages and disadvantages of each type.

 What is loan per say?

-Loan is money borrowed from a financial institution to be paid back with interest.
+The loan is money that a financial institution lends out to be repaid with interest.

 What is a student loan?